mlitchard/lambdaweb.com-content/blog/2016/05/fizzbuzz-2.md

 ["1","2","fizz","4","buzz","fizz","7","8","fizz","buzz","11","fizz","13","14","fizzbuzz"]
 ```

 So, that's the gist.
 But we're not quite finished.
+Maybe and String are troublesome.

 ## The Trouble With Maybe